35up/http-client/README.md

 boilerplate code.

 ## APIs

-1. `createMethod`.
+The main API of the library is `createMethod`.
 This creates a ready to use function with some settings already embedded into it.
 ```
 createMethod(method, baseUrl, defaultOptions)